prestoalvarez/zk-pig/README.md

 ## Architecture

-For a more detailed architecture documentation, you can refer to the [Documentation](https://kkrt-labs/zkpig/docs/prover-input-generation.md).
+For more detailed architecture documentation, you can refer to the [Documentation](https://github.com/kkrt-labs/zk-pig/blob/main/docs/prover-input-generation.md).

 ## Contributing

 Interested in contributing?
 Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started!

 ## Usage

 ### Prerequisites

-- You have an Ethereum Execution Layer compatible node accessible via JSON-RPC (e.g., Geth, Erigon, Infura, etc.).
+- You have an Ethereum Execution Layer-compatible node accessible via JSON-RPC (e.g., Geth, Erigon, Infura, etc.).

-    > **⚠️ Warning ⚠️:** If generating prover inputs for an old block, you must use an Ethereum archive node, that effectively exposes `eth_getProof` JSON-RPC for the block in question.
+    > **⚠️ Warning ⚠️:** If generating prover inputs for an old block, you must use an Ethereum archive node that effectively exposes `eth_getProof` JSON-RPC for the block in question.
 Otherwise, ZK-PIG will fail at generating the prover inputs due to missing data.

     > **Note:** ZK-PIG is compatible with both HTTP and WebSocket JSON-RPC endpoints.

 ### Generate Prover Inputs

-First, you can set the `CHAIN_RPC_URL` environment variable to the URL of the Ethereum node to collect the data from.
+First, set the `CHAIN_RPC_URL` environment variable to the URL of the Ethereum node from which to collect data:

 ```sh
 export CHAIN_RPC_URL=<rpc-url>
 ```

-To generate prover inputs for a given block, you can use the following command:
+To generate prover inputs for a given block, use the following command:

 ```sh
 zkpig generate --block-number <block-number>